ZEISS-PiWeb/PiWeb-Formplots/docs/Plots/LineProfile.md

-[preview]: gfx/preview/curve.png "Curve plot"
+[preview]: gfx/LineProfile.png "Curve plot"

-### Curve plot
+### Line profile plot

 ![curve plot][preview]

 #### Description

 The curve plot is a two dimensional presentation of custom curves and shapes with single measurement points or scanned measurement data.

-The points of segments are displayed as a connected line.
+#### Point structure

+* Position (3D)
+* Direction (3D)
+* Deviation

+While the points are specified as three dimensional entities, the plot displays them in a two dimensional projection plane.
+The plane is either selected automatically, or specified in the PiWeb Designer.

 #### Example